-The Alberta Securities Commission may issue orders against, or enter into settlement agreements with, individuals or companies who have breached Alberta securities laws.
+The ASC may issue orders against, or enter into settlement agreements with individuals or companies who have breached Alberta securities laws.
 Respondents are required to pay any administrative penalties, disgorgement orders, settlement monies and/or costs arising from such orders or settlement agreements as prescribed by law.

-In the interest of transparency, accountability and investor protection, the ASC provides the list below of respondents who have not paid amounts ordered by the ASC or in a settlement agreement.
+In the interest of transparency, accountability and investor protection, the ASC provides the following list of respondents who have not paid amounts ordered by the ASC or in a settlement agreement.
 Many orders or settlements also ban respondents from certain types of activity, such as acting as a director or officer of a public company.
-To access the full order or settlement, which includes information about the amounts to be paid and any additional sanctions imposed against these respondents, please click on the “Date of Decision” link beside each respondent.
+To access the full order or settlement, which includes information about the amounts to be paid and any additional sanctions imposed against these respondents, please click on the respondent(s) name in the "Respondents" column below.

 For each respondent, status of the amount unpaid is shown as follows: